 Luckily our joinery designer was more than happy to explain the pros and cons of different options, meaning we could consider all the options fully informed.
 Once any changes had been confirmed she was then able to make the changes to suit us with ease.

 The Little Things!

 Other modifications I made were again based upon how we as a family use the kitchen, and where we prefer to store stuff.
 It’s also a bug bear of mine that the drawers or shelves are not deep, or high enough for the large food storage containers, resulting in stealthy containers launching takeover bids for other cupboards.
-So, changes included deeper drawers in the pantry, deeper compartments in the platter cupboard above the fridge (whilst still allowing ventilation), AND ensuring we had two big drawers for those unsightly plastics the kids constantly mess up (this means they can stay messed up)!!
-None of these are big things, and yes, we would cope without them, BUT if you are building new why not make sure the work-ability works for you and your family when you have the chance?
+So, changes included deeper drawers in the pantry, deeper compartments in the platter cupboard above the fridge (whilst still allowing ventilation), and ensuring we had two big drawers for those unsightly plastics the kids constantly mess up (this means they can stay messed up)!!
+None of these are big things, and yes, we would cope without them, but if you are building new then why not make sure the work-ability works for you and your family when you have the chance?
 Having a designer that listens and understands this makes the process a hell of a lot easier.

 ……More Little Things!!!!